‘Star Wars Episode 8’ Trailer Release Date Unclear, But What’s In Store For Carrie Fisher’s Leia

-Star Wars Episode 8’s trailer release — one of the most highly-anticipated movie previews of all time following the tragic real-life death of actress Carrie Fisher — appears set to roll out very “soon,” according to a number of men and women who have worked on the film.
+Star Wars Episode 8’s trailer release, which is one of the most highly-anticipated movie previews of all time following the tragic real-life death of actress Carrie Fisher, appears set to roll out very “soon,” according to a number of men and women who have worked on the film.

 The Star Wars Episode 8 trailer release, which has sci-fi fans on the edge of their seats in anticipation, could be released at any time, with no specific date given.
-One of the expected Hollywood blockbuster’s main stars, Mark Hamill, meanwhile, noted that the preview will be coming along very soon.
+One of the expected Hollywood blockbuster’s main stars, Mark Hamill, meanwhile, noted that the preview would be coming along very soon.

-According to MovieWeb, Hamill — who portrays Luke Skywalker — has gone on record as stating that his new TV series Pop Culture Quest will soon be providing an “exclusive first look” at the latest Star Wars installment.
+According to MovieWeb, Hamill, who portrays Luke Skywalker, has gone on record as stating that his new TV series Pop Culture Quest will soon be providing an “exclusive first look” at the latest Star Wars installment.
 Others, however, believe that Hamill is alluding only to the film’s official name and movie poster, and not the actual trailer itself.

-The actual trailer, many believe, would be much better served making its debut on a significantly larger platform, such as during this year’s SuperBowl LI broadcast this February on Fox.
+The actual trailer, many believe, would be much better served to make its debut on a significantly larger platform, such as during this year’s SuperBowl LI broadcast this February on Fox.

 The Star Wars Episode 8 trailer release, however, regardless of the “how” and “when,” seems to have less and less mystery seems to surround it every day.

 One fact that is well-known about the preview is that it will heavily feature involvement from the late Carrie Fisher.
-Episode 8 — one of Fisher’s final acting performances — will see her reprise her role as General / Princess Leia Organa.
+Episode 8 was one of Fisher’s final acting performances, and the film will see her reprise her role as General / Princess Leia Organa.

 Fisher, tragically, died of a heart attack at the age of 60 on December 27, 2016, just one day prior to her famous mother, 84-year-old actress Debbie Reynolds passing away as well.